9 DAYS ●

 Transfer to Odawara Station, jump onboard the bullet train and whizz your way to Kyoto.
 Capital for a millennium, Kyoto was also the heart of religion, philosophy, art and cuisine, making it a treasure trove of history and culture.
 It is here that all of the best known cultural arts were born, including the tea ceremony, Kabuki and Geisha.
 This afternoon, visit the magnificent Fushimi Inari Shrine.
 Follow the pathway through thousands of vermillion torii gates that leads through a complex of shrines spread over a peaceful, forested hillside.

 This morning visit one of Japan’s most famous temples, Kinkaku-ji, also known as the Golden Pavilion.
 Set amongst classical Japanese Zen gardens and on the edge of a reflecting pool, the temple’s main hall is covered in gold leaf – a breathtaking sight no matter what season you visit in.
 Continue to Ryoan-ji, a Zen temple that is home to Japan’s most famous Zen garden.
 You’ll have some time to contemplate its mysteries for yourself.
-This afternoon, enjoy a taste of authentic Japanese culture, experiencing the elegant ritual of a tea ceremony and learning the traditional art of origami.
+Enjoy a tast of authentic Japanese culture, experiencing the elegant ritual of a tea ceremony with a tea master and learn the traditional art of calligraphy

 Fly to New Zealand, arriving home the following day.
 (B)